clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    By choosing :guilabel:`Install`, the installer setup process will continue to the next menu screen.

-   The :guilabel:`Repair` menu option reinstalls all software packages that have been installed on the existing |CL| system using the :command:`swupd` command.
-The :guilabel:`Repair` menu option also updates all installed software bundles (including the core OS) to the latest bundle release.
-Since |CL| is a stateless system, the default configuration files in the :file:`/usr` and :file:`/etc` directories will be restored and the system will be returned to a factory default state.
-See our website for more `information about stateless`_.
-Once the repair process has completed you will be returned to the ``Choose Action`` menu.
+   The :guilabel:`Repair` menu option will run the :command:`swupd --fix` command to correct any issues found with the system software that has been installed and correct any issues found by overwriting the incorrect file content, adding missing files, fixing permissions and any additional changes required to return the file to it's original content and permissions.

    The :guilabel:`Shell` menu item opens a terminal session on your system as the root user and you will be able to manage your system from